 [Note: all quotes from this timeline unless otherwise noted]

 Statistics and Facts

-While circumcision is considered a common procedure in some places, especially within the US, it is interesting to note that worldwide, this is not the case.
-In fact, “Worldwide, only about 20 out of every l,000 male infants are circumcised—and 18 of those 20 are in the United States alone.”
+While circumcision is considered a common procedure in some places, especially within the U.S., it is interesting to note that worldwide, this is not the case.
+In fact, “Worldwide, only about 20 out of every 1,000 male infants are circumcised—and 18 of those 20 are in the United States alone.”

 While it is a cosmetic procedure, it medically alters the body and changes the sensitivity of the penis drastically.
 “Circumcision regularly removes a shocking 3/4 of the penis’ sensitivity through the removal of the ridged band, foreskin “lips,” and most often the entire frenulum.”

 “As adults, men circumcised in infancy are almost 5 times more likely to be diagnosed with erectile dysfunction (ED).” (source)

 “The complication rate for circumcision varies from 3 to 6 percent.
 The average male will have more health problems from being circumcised than from being left alone” (source)